 Collaboration • Knowledge • Leadership

-Mental Health Victoria makes regular submissions to government based on consultation with our members and networks.
+Mental Health Victoria makes regular submissions to government based on consultation with our associates and networks.
 We also collaborate with partners and stakeholders to publish research and analysis to inform evidence based policy decisions.
 Use the descriptions below to access these documents in full.
 To view our annual reports please visit this page.

 The Draft Strategy provides a systemic approach to reducing stigma and discrimination, and provides the foundation to support the changes needed across community, workplace and service settings, including the mental health and wellbeing system itself.
 To strengthen the Strategy, Mental Health Victoria have proposed a number of recommendations to ensure the Strategy's vision is achieved and supported.